Pet first aid: Pet first aid courses

-April is Pet First Aid Awareness Month created and owned by Pet Tech Productions www.PetTech.net.

-Pet First Aid

 Course topics

 Pet first aid courses are designed to equip pet owners with the information and skills needed to assess the situation, administer the appropriate care, or stabilize an injured pet until qualified veterinary care can be obtained.
 Courses typically include preventive care (avoiding illness and injuries).
 Students usually learn the importance of immediate medical attention following an injury, how to properly restrain and transport an injured animal.
 Attending a course in person, typically allow for more hands-on learning (such as practice bandaging, often on live pets) to be included, however distance learning courses and shorter duration lecture classes are also available.